krishnaathreyas/Spam_Guard/README.md

 ## 👨‍💻 Author

 **Krishna**
-Independent Developer
+AIML Developer
 Focused on privacy-preserving AI and on-device intelligence

 ---

-## ⭐ If you like this project
+## If you like this project

-Give it a ⭐ on GitHub — it really helps!
+Give it a ⭐ on GitHub